kaisenlinux/manpages-dev/category/ZIP/zstd.md

        --zstd=wlog=23,clog=23,hlog=22,slog=6,mml=3,tlen=48,strat=6

    -B#:
        Select the size of each compression job.
 This parameter is available only when multi-threading is enabled.
-Default value is 4 * windowSize,  which  means  it varies  depending  on  compression  level.  -B# makes it possible to select a custom value.
+Default value is 4 * windowSize, which means it varies depending on  compres‐ sion  level.  -B#  makes it possible to select a custom value.
 Note that job size must respect a minimum value which is enforced transparently.
-This minimum is either 1 MB, or overlapSize, whichever is largest.
+This minimum is either 1 MB, or overlap‐
+       Size, whichever is largest.

 BUGS
        Report bugs at: https://github.com/facebook/zstd/issues